MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/product-groups.md

 ## Updating a product group's bid

 This example shows how to get product groups with a specific bid and update the bid amount.
-Remember not to update the bid in the iterator (see [Best practices](../concepts/best-practices.md#)).
+Because the selector is conditioned by bid, you should not to update the bid in the iterator (see [Best practices](../concepts/best-practices.md#)).

 The bid amount for product groups that are subdivided (those that have children), is null.
 If the condition's operator uses less than ('<') (for example, `.withCondition("Bid < 1.0")`), the iterator includes all product groups whose bid is set to null (which includes all subdivided product groups).
 To prevent this, use `.withCondition("Bid < 1.0").withCondition("Bid > 0.0")`.